mrbbp/wooden-smart-toy/README.md

 <code>flash.system.Capabilities.screenDPI</code> return fake value.<br/>
 I use the iPad number (ex. iPad4,4 for ipad mini retina wifi) from <code>flash.system.Capabilities.os</code> and a truth table to find the number of pixels for a millimeter.

+Detection on iPad is relatively easy because there is few hardware: retina or none, 7.9 inch or 9.7.
+So only 4 screenDPI.
+I do not try to do the same truth table for Android, because hardware is so various (more screen size and more  resolution... a nigthmare.. if you need it, be my guest and share.)

 I'm not developer, just graphic & interaction designer, i do apologize for my bad english and my hugly code.
 Hope this will help!